 The template from the planetary science division is provided here as a Word doc 2) a PDF file and 3) for latex uses the zip file DMP.zip contains the needed .cls and .sty files.

 In order to assess if the work effort is adequate for the project proposed the peer reviewers need to see the person time that will be spent on the project, whether FTE or WYE, whether at the proposing organization or not, whether or not NASA is paying for it.
 Thus, every proposal is required to include a summary table of work effort that simply lists all of the planned work commitment, by person or role without any technical details.

 Proposers to all program elements in Appendix C (and program element E.4 Habitable Worlds) are strongly encouraged to use the PSD Table of Personnel and Work Effort template, which appears below as 1) a Word doc 2) a PDF file and 3) for latex uses the zip file TWE.zip contains the needed .cls and .sty files.

 TRLs are commonly used to assess the maturity of a technology and are useful primarily as a means to gauge how much effort is required to bring it into use.
 However, it can be challenging to assign a single overall TRL to complex technology having components that are at varying levels of maturity.
-A template for use in the Planetary Science Division’s instrument development programs (PICASSO, MatISSE, DALI, and others) is provided to show a more nuanced view of the TRL.
+A template for use in the Planetary Science Division’s instrument development programs (MatISSE, DALI, and others) is provided to show a more nuanced view of the TRL.
 This optional form may be appended to the Step-2 proposal to help justify the TRL case.
 Note that it is acceptable for some elements to be outside of the TRL range listed in the solicitation, as long as the instrument elements proposed for development fall within the solicited range.
 For any questions about the use of this template please communicate with the point of contact given in the summary table of key information in the program element.